ipeaGIT/r5r/README.md

 6. `pareto_frontier()`
    * Returns a `data.table` with the travel time and monetary cost of multiple route alternatives for specified origin-destination pairs.

+7. `isochrone()`
+   * Returns a `A ⁠POLYGON  "sf" "data.frame"` showing the area that can be reached from an origin point at a given travel time limit.

 obs.
 Most of these functions also allow users to account for monetary travel costs when generating travel time matrices and accessibility estimates.
 More info on how to consider monetary costs can be found in [this vignette](https://ipeagit.github.io/r5r/articles/fare_calculator.html).